samantha-roth/Sensitivity_SRedits/README.md

     * `6_compareRhosAcrossModels.R` and `6_compareRhosAcrossModels_0.05.R` (NE) compare how well the rankings produced by each of the emulation-based approaches match the rankings given by standard Sobol'.

 4. Scripts starting with 7_ generate plots to compare sensitivity analysis approaches.
-    * `7_SamFig2_MeanBests.R` produces Figure 2 in the manuscript which shows for what model run times and numbers of model runs there is a fastest approach across all models.
+    * `7_Fig2_MeanBests.R` produces Figure 2 in the manuscript which shows for what model run times and numbers of model runs there is a fastest approach across all models.
-    * Scripts starting with `7_SamFig3` produce parts a, b, and c of Figure 3 in the manuscript. `7_SamFig3_G_Mean.R` produces part a; `7_SamFig3_Poly_Mean.R` produces part b, and `7_SamFig3_Hymod_SACSMA10_Mean.R` produces part c.
+    * Scripts starting with `7_Fig3` produce parts a, b, and c of Figure 3 in the manuscript. `7_Fig3a_G_Mean.R` produces part a; `7_Fig3b_Poly_Mean.R` produces part b, and `7_Fig3c_Hymod_SACSMA10_Mean.R` produces part c.
 These figures show how much time using the fastest approach saves on average compared to the slowest approach for each model.
-    * `7_SamFig4_BiggestRangeTextMat.R` produces Figure 4 in the manuscript which shows which approach has the most variable computational needs across all models and seeds.
+    * `7_Fig4_BiggestRangeTextMat.R` produces Figure 4 in the manuscript which shows which approach has the most variable computational needs across all models and seeds.
-    * `7_SamFig5_SobolEnough.R` produces Figure 5 in the manuscript which shows whether standard Sobol' is fast enough to justify not using an emulation-based approach.
+    * `7_Fig5_SobolEnough.R` produces Figure 5 in the manuscript which shows whether standard Sobol' is fast enough to justify not using an emulation-based approach.
+    * `7_GraphicalAbstract_Recommendations.R` produces the figure in the graphical abstract showing which approach we recommend.
-    * Scripts starting with `7_SamFigSupplement` produce parts a, b, and c of the figure in the supplementary material which shows how long Sobol' sensitivity analysis takes using the fastest approach for (a) the G function, (b) the polynomial, (c) Hymod, and (c) SACSMA.
+    * Scripts starting with `7_FigSupplement` produce parts a, b, and c of the figure in the supplementary material which shows how long Sobol' sensitivity analysis takes using the fastest approach for (a) the G function, (b) the polynomial, (c) Hymod, and (c) SACSMA.

 *Scripts to run for additional checks*
 1. decomposeTotalTimes.R analyzes what steps of sensitivity analysis take longest and shortest for each method and how the time needed for different steps varies between methods.